joelparkerhenderson/demo-rust-axum/README.md

 Browse <http://localhost:3000/whatever>

-You should see "No route for /whatever".
+You should see "No route /whatever".

 <div style="page-break-before:always;"></div>